Savings vs. Investing Calculator

 Understand Risk Tolerance

 Investing typically offers higher returns but comes with greater risk and volatility.
-Align your 'Investment Amount' and 'Annual Return Rate' expectations with your personal risk tolerance and financial goals.
 Money you need in the short term (under 5 years) should generally stay in savings.
+Over 10 years, the 6pp rate spread between 2% savings and 8% investments compounds to a $9,399 gap on just $10,000.

 Diversify Your Portfolio

 Don't put all your investment money into one asset.
-Diversify across different asset classes (stocks, bonds, real estate) to mitigate risk and potentially enhance returns, aiming for a 'Blended Portfolio Return' that meets your long-term objectives.
+Diversify across different asset classes (stocks, bonds, real estate) to mitigate risk and potentially enhance returns.
+The Investment Multiple of 2.16x shows how powerful compounding at higher rates can be.

 Savings vs. Investing: Charting Your Optimal Wealth Path